 An investigation of some of the philosophical issues which arise in therapy and in health research and planning.
 Topics typically include euthanasia, confidentiality, informed consent, behavior control, experimentation on humans and animals, abortion, genetic engineering, population control, and distribution of health care resources.

 A study of modern symbolic logic and its application to the analysis of arguments.
 Included are truth-functional relations, the logic of propositional functions, and deductive systems.
 Attention is also given to various topics in the philosophy of logic.
 Students who have taken or are taking MATH 234 may not receive credit for PHIL 225.

 RELIGION & REASON

-This course examines philosophical questions about the idea of God found in the Jewish, Christian, and Islamic religious traditions.
+Examines philosophical questions about the idea of God found in the Jewish, Christian, and Islamic religious traditions.
 What attributes must God have?
 Must God be a perfect being?
 Is the concept of a perfect being coherent?
 Is the existence of a perfect God compatible with the presence of evil in the world and the existence of human freedom?
 Does human morality depend in any important way on the will of God?
 Can the existence of God be proven?
 Can it be disproven?
 Is it rational to believe in God?
 The course approaches these questions via readings from classic and contemporary philosophical texts.
 Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.

 PHILOSOPHY AND THE ENVIRONMENT

 A reexamination of views about nature and the relation of human beings to it.
-Many intellectual, spiritual, ethical and aesthetic traditions have taken a stance on this issue.
+Many intellectual, spiritual, ethical, and aesthetic traditions have taken a stance on this issue.
 This course examines some of the most influential of these traditions philosophically and considers how these views influence thoughts about the environment.
 Topics might include the following: how sentient, non-human animals factor in human moral reasoning, the status of the wilderness, the preservation of diverse ecosystems, the human relationship to the greater biotic community, moral questions pertaining to the transformation of the natural world into economic commodities, and the relationship between conceptions of beauty and the natural world.
 Fulfills either Domestic or Global Cultural Diversity Requirement.

 KNOWLEDGE AND REALITY

-This course explores two broad areas of philosophical inquiry: metaphysics, which is concerned with general questions about the ultimate nature of the universe (reality), and epistemology, which is concerned with general questions about what we know or have reason to believe (knowledge).
-Prerequisite: One prior course in philosophy must have consent of instructor.
+Explores two broad areas of philosophical inquiry: metaphysics, which is concerned with general questions about the ultimate nature of the universe (reality), and epistemology, which is concerned with general questions about what we know or have reason to believe (knowledge).
+Prerequisite: One prior course in philosophy or consent of instructor.
 Alternate years.

 PHILOSOPHY OF NATURAL SCIENCE

 A consideration of philosophically important conceptual problems arising from reflection about natural science, including such topics as the nature of scientific laws and theories, the character of explanation, the importance of prediction, the existence of “non-observable” theoretical entities such as electrons and genes, the problem of justifying induction, and various puzzles associated with probability.
-Prerequisite: One prior course in philosophy must have consent of instructor.
+Prerequisite: One prior course in philosophy or consent of instructor.
 Alternate years.

 CONTEMPORARY POLITICAL PHILOSOPHY

 A close reading of four or five defining works of contemporary political philosophy, beginning with the work of John Rawls.
-Prerequisite: One prior course in philosophy must have consent of instructor.
+Prerequisite: One prior course in philosophy or consent of instructor.
 Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.